snyk/kubernetes-monitor/.circleci/README.md

 # CircleCI configuration #

-If you want to generate a new CircleCI configuration, edit the relevant files (do not touch `config.ylm` in the current directory) and then run:
+If you want to generate a new CircleCI configuration, edit the relevant files (do not touch `config.yml` in the current directory) and then run:

 ```shell
 cd kubernetes-monitor